 23. Advertising and publicity

 23.1 Advertising and publicity may involve many forms with the aim of providing information to others and attracting new business.
 Any advertising and publicity should be professional, accurate and truthful.
-It should not be of a character likely to bring the profession into disrepute, eg an unsolicited approach by visit or telephone (although a telephone call to a business may not be considered unprofessional).
+It should not be of a character likely to bring the profession into disrepute, eg an unsolicited approach by visit or telephone (although a telephone call to a business may not be considered unprofessional, provided that the data protection and marketing laws are complied with, and telephone preferences registered with the TPS or CTPS are respected).
 Advertising and publicity should not be misleading or exploit an animal owner's lack of veterinary knowledge.
 Practice websites and professional social media pages should be kept up to date.

 Complying with UK advertising codes